“Outstanding collection of rental properties in picturesque Franschhoek with adventurous décor perfect for foodies, explorers and families”

 Explorer's Club (sleeps up to 10).
 All ages welcome

 The largest property, Explorer’s Club has an understated bush camp style.
 It has a vast open-plan kitchen-living space with large sink-in sofas and a wall of folding doors on to the sun deck, garden and a solar-heated lap pool.
 It feels more like staying at a friend’s house than a hotel, and this is reflected in the price.

 Three of the four bedrooms are on the ground-floor.
 The master bedroom has a terrace, walk-through dressing room and ensuite with slipper bathtub and shower.
 The second double bedroom has a shower room.
 The third bedroom comes with bunk beds for 3 children and an ensuite.
 Up some narrow stairs, in the attic, the fourth room has a freestanding bathtub with glorious views.

 The Map Room (sleeps up to 4).
-Over 12s only
+Best suited to over 12s

 This 2-storey house is best suited to a couple or an older family.
 Climb up the spiral staircase to the fabulous kitchen-living space.
 It doesn't have a pool but there is a lovely wraparound balcony upstairs, ideal for sundowners or a barbecue.